rhiannonmcn/Harry-Potter-Quiz/README.md

 A copy of the GitHub Repository can be made by forking the GitHub account.
 Changes can be made on this copy without affecting the original repository.

 1. Log in to GitHub and locate the repository in question.
-2. Locate the Fork button which can be founf in the top corner, right-hand side of the page,inline with the repository name.
+2. Locate the Fork button which can be found in the top corner, right-hand side of the page, inline with the repository name.
 3. Click this button to create a copy of the original repository in your GitHub Account.

 ## To clone the repository on GitHub